K925grayshott/K925grayshott.github.io/index.md

     alt: "Process"
     title: "Process"
     excerpt: >
-      We would meet for an initial no obligation pre service visit to discuss you & your dog's individual requirements.
+      We would meet for an initial no obligation pre service visit to discuss you and your dog's individual requirements.
 This could be at your home or on a short walk if you prefer.

-      I do ask that your dog is fully vaccinated with up to date flea & worming.
+      I do ask that your dog is fully vaccinated with up to date flea and worming.

   - image_path: /assets/images/BlackLine.jpg
     alt: "About"
     title: "About"
     excerpt: >
       My name is Steph, I am a keen animal lover who has had the opportunity to follow my dream of working with animals.
-My dog walking & pet sitting service covers Grayshott & surrounding areas.
+My dog walking & pet sitting service covers Grayshott and surrounding areas.

-      My wife Emma & I have a young son, a beautiful Sprollie ( Border Collie, Springer Spaniel Cross ) called Bonnie & 2 cats, Pepper & Peach.
+      My wife Emma and I have a young son, a beautiful Sprollie ( Border Collie, Springer Spaniel Cross ) called Bonnie and 2 cats, Pepper & Peach.
 My family was the driving force behind me leaving my Sales Kitchen Designer job with its long hours & weekends to start K925.

-      I am fully insured & have completed diploma courses in Dog Walking & Pet Sitting which includes Animal First Aid & also in Canine Communication.
+      I am fully insured and have completed diploma courses in Dog Walking and Pet Sitting which includes Animal First Aid and also in Canine Communication.

-      I aim to provide a professional, reliable service & quality care for your furry friends.
+      I aim to provide a professional, reliable service and quality care for your furry friends.

 gallery:
   - url: https://www.asltip.com/members/mrs-louise-hibbert